QUICK ANSWER

 6. Team advertising that looks like a separate brokerage

 F.A.C.
-Rule 61J2-10.026 covers team or group advertising.
+61J2-10.026 covers team or group advertising.
 A team can use the word "team" or "group," but the team name cannot make the public think the team is a separate brokerage.

 Team names cannot include words such as: